-Your neighbor’s yard might be well manicured with isolated flowerbeds and a proper looking garden.
+Your neighbor’s yard might be well manicured with isolated flowerbeds and a proper-looking garden.
 But chances are those perfectionists are missing out on the wonders of mixing flowers and vegetables in the same garden or planter box.
-When you mix the two it can attract more bees and beneficial insects, increase plant health, and improve your garden’s bounty.
+Mixing the two can attract more bees and beneficial insects, increase plant health, and improve your garden’s bounty.
 We’ve put together a few ways to mingle flowers and vegetables in your garden.

 Bloom Time is Essential

 On the back of every seed package is information about when a plant will bloom.
 To get the most from your flower and vegetable combination, be sure the flowers will bloom at the same time as your nearby vegetables.

 There is no set rule when planting flowers with veggies.
 You can plant them in the same row or space, or plant each in their own row.
 Just be sure to know where one plant ends and another begins.

 Adjust for Height